 Other interesting things about this palace territory are Kastamandap, Taleju Temple, Kaal Bhairav, Shiva Parbati Temple, Mahadev Temple, the big bell, the museum, and others.
 However, most of the buildings are devastated by the earthquake of April 2015.
 Some of them are already renovated and some are in the renovation process.
 So, tourists are allowed to visit some of the places only.

-The inner part of the Kathmandu Durbar Square contains the old palace area that is divided into different courtyards such as Mul chowk, Nakxal Chowk, and Basantapur Durbar as well as other beautiful art and shrines.
+The inner part of the Kathmandu Durbar Square contains the old palace area that is divided into different courtyards such as Mul Chowk, Nakxal Chowk, and Basantapur Durbar as well as other beautiful art and shrines.

 Festivals like Gaijatra, Indrajatra, Machchhindranath Jatra, Dashain, and some other Newari Festivals are used to hold on the ground of Kathmandu Durbar Square.
 The history behind the construction of this palace is amazing.